Data Centers in Sofia

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal server options are available from multiple providers.
-Global suppliers like Hivelocity and phoenixNAP can serve the region, offering dedicated compute resources for performance-sensitive applications.
+Bare Metal: Bare metal server options are available from multiple providers in Sofia.
+Companies like Leaseweb and phoenixNAP offer dedicated server solutions for workloads that demand high performance and direct hardware access.

 Power Analysis